skaluzka/makbet/README.rst

 Mainly to help:

 - automating various complex scenarios,
-- modeling, and prototyping complex real-life processes (e.g.: production/delivery chain) consisting of many tasks having many dependencies,
+- modeling, and prototyping complex real-life processes consisting of many tasks having many dependencies (e.g.: production or delivery chains),
 - reflecting, simulating and profiling complicated existing flows,
-- visualizing dependencies in big projects (can help to find circular dependencies, or long execution paths),
+- visualizing dependencies in big projects (**makbet** can help to find circular dependencies, or long execution paths),
 - optimizing execution paths in existing systems.

 But also to help: